oslabs-beta/Horus/Readme.md

 *Get Alerted by [Slack](https://slack.com)*

-Leave out the uncertainty of whether your application is running normally or abnormally with the integration of recieving slack notification.
-When processing time of any routes results in a time greater than two standard deviations from the norm, an automated slack message will be notified to your select channel or through direct message to your slack account.
+Leave out the uncertainty of whether your application is running normally or abnormally with the integration of receiving slack notifications.
+When the processing time of any of your routes results in (+/-) two standard deviations from the norm (rolling average), an automated slack message will be notified to your select channel or through direct message to your slack account.

 In addtion, all routes processed will have the time taken stored in a non-relational database (e.g. mongoDB) to have a running log of the historic times used in dynically updating the alerting threshold.